 A student’s degree may be revoked.
 In such a case, a permanent notation to that effect is made on the student’s permanent academic record.

-Readmission as a student in good standing is coordinated through the Office of Student Returns and is contingent upon satisfaction of any requirements stated in the original sanction.
+Readmission as an undergraduate student in good standing is coordinated through the Office of Student Returns and is contingent upon satisfaction of any requirements stated in the original sanction.
 Upon a student’s readmission to and matriculation in the university, the student is placed on disciplinary probation for at least one semester or for as long as a hearing panel/conduct officer determines is appropriate.
 Readmission for graduate/professional students is coordinated through their respective dean.

 As suspension constitutes an involuntary withdrawal from the university, a permanent notation to that effect is made on the student’s permanent academic record.